matgla/EmbeddedUtilityLibraries/README.md

 For development information, you can see the [Projects](https://github.com/matgla/EmbeddedUtilityLibraries/projects?type=beta) section on  GitHub.

-If you found a bug, please raise it in the [issues](https://github.com/matgla/EmbeddedUtilityLibraries/issues) section or create a [pull request](https://github.com/matgla/EmbeddedUtilityLibraries/pulls) with the fix ( prefered 😊 ).
+If you found a bug, please raise it in the [issues](https://github.com/matgla/EmbeddedUtilityLibraries/issues) section or create a [pull request](https://github.com/matgla/EmbeddedUtilityLibraries/pulls) with the fix ( preferred 😊 ).

+## Disclaimer

+---

+**Attention** whole project is in the very early stage of development.
+Therefore, it contains a lot of bugs and design issues.

+---

+This project is under maintenance by a single person.
+Therefore, there are no plans specified for further development.
+Instead, the features and fixes will come when they are needed.

 ## Contribution
----

 If you want to contribute, you are always welcome!
 However, read the [contribution guidelines](docs/contribution.md) first.

 ## License
----

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by